braze-inc/braze-docs/_docs/_developer_guide/platform_wide.md

 layout: dev_guide
 page_order: 1
 guide_top_header: "Platform Wide Features & Behaviors"
 guide_top_text: "Braze can do a lot!
-Check out our capabilities, from a developer frame of mind, below!"
+Check out our capabilities, from a developer frame of mind!"
 description: "This landing page lists platform wide features and behaviors like app group configuration, analytics overview, sending test messages, and more!"

 guide_featured_title: "Section Articles"